RRZE-HPC/MD-Bench/log/MB/logbook/Logbook.md

 ![Runtime profile in nsys after porting neighbor list construction loop](../resources/profiling/nsys/a100_buiNei_profile.png)

 Profiling the program now with nsys shows that the long periods where only one CPU was active (with the rest of the CPUs and the GPU idling) are now much shorter.
 Hence the GPU utilization is better with this change.
-The visible gaps where only CPU 2 is active are mostly due to the profiler flushing its buffers and do not contribute to runtime in a non-profiliing run.
+The visible gaps where only CPU 2 is active are mostly due to the profiler flushing its buffers and do not contribute to runtime in a non-profiling run.

 ## Parallelizing further components